Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/receive-an-inbound-call.md

 # Receive an inbound call

-In this Code Snippet you see how to receive an inbound call.
+In this code snippet you see how to receive an inbound call.

 ## Example